Dark Stars and Gravitational Waves: Topical Review

 \section{Conclusion}

-In this review, we have discussed various properties of dark stars, especially the dark boson stars supported by self-interactions motivated by particle physics and string theory.
-Moreover, we have focused on the implication of these boson star candidates to the gravitational wave observations.
-We believe that the dark stars will be the universal components of our universe if there exist nontrivial dark matters with self-interactions.
-By the nature of dark matter, gravitational waves emitted from binary dark stars will be the most natural and reliable way to detect them and explore their properties.
+In this review, we have discussed various properties of DSs, mainly the BS supported by self-interactions motivated by particle physics and string theory.
+Moreover, we have focused on the implication of these BS candidates to the GW observations.
+We believe the DS will be our universe's universal component if nontrivial DM exists with self-interactions.
+By the nature of DM, GW emitted from binary DSs will be the most natural and reliable way to detect them and explore their properties.
 We hope our review can serve as an introductory summary of this topic and guide the novices with an overview of the relevant issues.
-The dark star is a topic covering a wide range of knowledge, and our review can't be complete.
-Especially we did not discuss much on the formation issues but just some very preliminary proposals.
-A full-scale study of the dark star formations should involve the N-body simulation based on some particular SIDM model and should wait for future works.
-Despite that, we hope our review can motivate extensive research on the dark stars and their observations.
+The DS is a topic covering a wide range of knowledge, and our review can't be complete.
+We did not discuss much on the formation issues but just some very preliminary proposals.
+A full-scale study of the DS formations should involve the N-body simulation based on some particular SIDM model and should wait for future works.
+To be honest, the main obstacle to answering the above difficulties lies in the nature of DM, namely, whether the DM is a single kind of particle or purely modified gravity as the explanation for the missing energy.
+The mass scale of DM, a fundamental particle or a composite one, the forms and strengths of DM to ordinary particles and themselves.
+All those properties would change the complete picture of DS formation and populations.
+Despite that, we hope our review can motivate extensive research on the DS and their observations.

 {\it Acknowledgements.} The authors thank Alessandro Parisi and Jing-Yi Wu for helpful discussions.
 FLL and LWL are supported by the National Science and Technology Council (Taiwan), Grant 109-2112-M- 003-007-MY3.
 CSC is supported by the National Science and Technology Council (Taiwan), Grant MOST 110-2112-M-032-008-.
-KZ (Hong Zhang) thanks Shanghai city for the fund, which unfortunately cannot be disclosed here.
+KZ (Hong Zhang) thanks Shanghai City for the fund, which unfortunately cannot be disclosed here.